ATO Tax Debt Hardship Guides and Questions

 Q: What is involved with ATO Tax Debt Negotiation?

-At times this is not practicable as there may be a pending business wind up, bankruptcy, or court case pending for the debt.
-However, it is best to disclose any pending court matters, or wind up with us so we can determine if a tax debt negotiation solution is available within your overall strategy.
+- Consequently, this may not be practicable as there may be a pending business wind up, bankruptcy, or court case for the debt.
+Furthermore, it is essential to disclose any court matters or wind up to us.
+As such, this can assist us in determining if a tax debt negotiation is the best solution for you.

 Q: Can I obtain a bank loan to pay tax debt?